 I have a special interest in New York magazine culture and have published four essays on Maeve Brennan's writing for The New Yorker, including '"A Sort of Rathmines Version of a Dior Design": Maeve Brennan, Self-Fashioning, and the Uses of Style' for Women: A Cultural Review and an article on Brennan's years at Harper's Bazaar, 'Maeve Brennan, Celebrity, and Harper's Bazaar in the 1940s'.

-I have received a number of awards for research, including an Arts and Humanities Research Council Fellowship, a Fulbright Scholar Award, and a British Library-Eccles Centre Visiting Fellowship in North American Studies, and a John F. Kennedy Institute for North American Studies Fellowship.
+I have received a number of awards for research, including an Arts and Humanities Research Council Fellowship, a Fulbright Scholar Award, a British Library-Eccles Centre Fellowship in North American Studies, and a John F. Kennedy Institute for North American Studies Fellowship.

 I contributed to an RTE Radio 1 Book Show programme dedicated to the life and work of Maeve Brennan and in 2017 coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth.
 I was also one of the academic consultants for, and appeared in, the BBC1 documentary 'Imagine...
 Margaret Atwood' (directed by Katy Homan and presented by Alan Yentob).

 My teaching at Exeter focuses on Transatlantic Literary Relations, American Literature, and Irish Literature.
 I teach a special option in Year 3, 'Modern Irish Literature: Rebels & Radicals', and a strand of the first year module Academic English called 'Write For Your Life: Autobiographical Fiction, Lifewriting, and the Personal Essay'.
 I have received three awards for teaching, including a University of Exeter Teaching Fellowship.